Litlhoeli/ai-cattle-health-Africa/README.md

 ## Team Members
 - Masheane Sekopo — Model Developer
-- Motlatsi Masilo — Data Analyst & Writer
+- Retselisitsoe Melato — Data Analyst & Writer
-- Rets`elisitsoe Melato — Documentation & Media Lead
+- Motlatsi Masilo — Documentation & Media Lead

+The repo has .ipynb files to see how our model is built and how it learns, and .py for web app (UI) to see how the project works.